remarkjs/remark-lint/doc/create-a-custom-rule.md

   visit(tree, "image", visitor);
   function visitor(node) {
     if (!generated(node)) {
-      /**
-       * This is an extremely simplified example of how to structure
+       // This is an extremely simplified example of how to structure
-       * the logic to check whether a node violates your rule.
+       // the logic to check whether a node violates your rule.
-       * You have complete freedom over how to visit/inspect the tree,
+       // You have complete freedom over how to visit/inspect the tree,
-       * and on how to implement the validation logic for your node.
+       //and on how to implement the validation logic for your node. const isValid = isValidNode(node);
-       * */
-      const isValid = isValidNode(node);
       if (!isValid) {
         // remember to provide the node as second argument to the message,